 - Wireless local area network (WLAN) device-Connects the computer to wireless local area networks (commonly referred to as Wi-Fi networks, wireless LANs, or WLANs) in corporate offices, your home, and public places such as airports, restaurants, coffee shops, hotels, and universities.
-In a WLAN, the mobile wireless device in your computer communicates with a wireless router or a wireless access point. - Bluetooth device-Creates a personal area network (PAN) to connect to other Bluetoothenabled devices such as computers, phones, printers, headsets, speakers, and cameras.
+In a WLAN, the mobile wireless device in your computer communicates with a wireless router or a wireless access point. - Bluetooth device-Creates a personal area network (PAN) to connect to other Bluetoothenabled devices, such as computers, phones, printers, headsets, speakers, and cameras.
 In a PAN, each device communicates directly with other devices, and devices must be relatively close together-typically within 10 meters (approximately 33 feet) of each other.

 For more information about wireless technology, see the information and website links provided in Help and Support.
-From the Start screen, type h, and then select Help and Support.
+To access Help and Support, from the Start screen, type help, and then select Help and Support from the list of apps.